Suicide on the London Underground: Statistics

 Most deaths on the Underground are suicides.
-The majority of suicide attempts occurred on London Underground resulted in life-changing injuries.
 Research in the 1990s found that 93% of deaths were deliberate and only 7% were the result of accidents.
-There had been no attempted murders during the period studied.
+There had been no attempted murders during the period studied, though one such event was recorded in February 2024.

 The origins of the London Underground are in the Metropolitan Railway, the world's first underground passenger railway, which opened on 10 January 1863.
 There were newspaper reports of cases of suicide on the new railway in 1867 and 1868, after which deaths by suicide on English railways increased significantly.

 The annual number of suicides on the London Underground in the 1940s was about 25, increasing to 100 by the 1980s.
 A study in 1991 suggested a connection between passenger numbers and deaths, but noted that this increase was smaller than what would have been expected, given the increase in passenger numbers.

 Between 1940 and 1990 there were a total of 3,240 incidents of "persons under a train".
 Research in 1994 found that 64% of such incidents involved males, and that those seeking to kill themselves were disproportionately young.

-The fatality rate fell from 70 percent in the 1950s to about 55 percent in 1990, and in 1993 a TfL spokesman said that only 40 percent of attempts were then resulting in death.
-Stations near to psychiatric units tended to have a high number of suicides, and a high proportion were committed by patients with a mental illness: 55 percent at Tooting Bec station.
+The fatality rate fell from 70 per cent in the 1950s to about 55 per cent in 1990, and in 1993 a TfL spokesman said that only 40 per cent of attempts were then resulting in death.
+Stations near to psychiatric units tended to have a high number of suicides, and a high proportion were committed by patients with a mental illness: 55 per cent at Tooting Bec station.

 In the 1990s, those who survived suicide attempts were often charged with offences such as "endangering safety on the railway" and "obstruction of trains with intent".

 A study of suicide published in 2001 found that there were between 100 and 150 suicides a year on the London Underground.
-However, a report by Time magazine in 2008 said there had been fifty such suicides in 2007.
+As of December 2004, suicides on the London Underground occurred at an average rate of once per week, and similarly, a report by Time magazine in 2008 said there had been 50 such suicides in 2007.

 In 2011, figures for the previous eleven years were released by TfL.
-The rate had gone up to 80 per year, as compared with 46 in the year 2000, and this was attributed to the financial crisis of 2007–2008.
+The rate had gone up to 80 per year, as compared with 46 in the year 2000, and this was attributed to the 2008 financial crisis.
 The worst-affected station was King's Cross St Pancras while the numbers for the decade by line were: